-Julia Lee Niebergall was born in Indiana to George Niebergall, a print shop lithographer, and Minnie (Krueger) Niebergall, who was likely already pregnant when the couple married on August 26, 1885.
-Julia was the oldest of two girls and a boy, including her brother Herbert (b.1888) and sister Mayme E. (b.
-1891).
-She took to the piano at a fairly young age and by her late teens had become a friend of composer May Aufderheide, whose father eventually published two of Julia's works.
-Niebergall was born into a musical family as her dad played the double bass, occasionally even with the Indianapolis Philharmonic, her sister also took to the piano, and her brother was a percussionist.
-In the 1900 Census the family is shown in Indianapolis with George as a lithographer and all of the children still in school.
+Julia Lee Niebergall was born in Indiana to George Niebergall, a print shop lithographer, and Minnie Krueger, who was likely already pregnant when the couple married on August 26, 1885.
+Julia was the oldest of two girls and a boy, including her brother Herbert (4/1888) and sister Mayme E. (10/1891).
+The product of a musical family, her father played the double bass with the Fred Turner Orchestra, and occasionally even with the Indianapolis Philharmonic.
+Herbert was a percussionist, and Mayme also took to the piano.
+In fact, Mayme appears to have been a student of her sister at one point.
+In the 1900 census the family is shown in Indianapolis with George as a lithographer and all of the children still in school.

 Julia was a truly independent woman who allegedly married young shortly after finishing school, but soon found out that marriage was not for her and divorced young as well, keeping her maiden name.
-Evidence of this marriage has been difficult to come by, and she shows as single, not divorced, in the 1910 Census, so this was possibly confused with a marriage she entered into briefly several years later.
+Evidence of this marriage has been difficult to come by, and she shows as single, not divorced, in the 1910 census, so this was possibly confused with a marriage she entered into briefly several years later.

 One typical sighting of Julia utilizing her comic wiles is relayed in a late February 1911 edition of the Indianapolis Star, in which she attended the Maennerchor Costume Ball (their equivalent of Mardi Gras) dressed as Mary Quite Contrary, and later as Little Miss Muffet.
 That same week she had presented a musical monologue at a Daughters of the Revolution gathering.
 In fact, several other articles indicate that she was working at many Indianapolis events as a musical monologist (a pianist who gives comic or dramatic sketches punctuated with playing), often on the local B.F.
 Keith Vaudeville Theater, which also doubled as a cinema.
-Julia also played at her sister Mayme's wedding to Dr. Paul E. Bruick in Fort Wayne, Indiana, performing the famous Barcarolle from Offenbach's Tales of Hoffman, clearly demonstrating that she had some range as a pianist as well.
+Julia also played at her sister Mayme's wedding to Dr. Paul E. Bruick in Fort Wayne, Indiana, performing the famous Barcarolle from Offenbach's Tales of Hoffman, clearly demonstrating that she had some range as a classical pianist as well.

-In later years Julia taught some piano and music theorytheory and played for gymnastic classes at the Athenaeum, where she was a member of the Women’s Auxiliary.
-She was listed in the 1930 Census as still living with her father, her mother having been deceased by that time, and working as a teacher in a music school, the first listing of her in a Census in the music profession.
+Julia tried marriage (possibly for a second time), starting on February 26, 1921, to Mr. George Ray in Hendricks County, but was subsequently divorced from him by the mid-1920s, resuming her maiden name.
+In later years she taught some piano and music theorytheory and played for gymnastic classes at the Athenaeum, where she was a member of the Women’s Auxiliary.
+She was listed in the 1930 census as still living with her father, her mother having been deceased by that time, and working as a teacher in a music school, the first listing of her in a census in the music profession.
 Her father George, who never took a vacation during his tenure as a lithographer with the William B. Burford Printing Company, had been forced into retirement by a stroke in 1925, and was in her care until his death in 1932.